PyO3/maturin/guide/src/develop.md

 build a package in debug mode by default and install it to virtualenv.

 ```
-USAGE:
-    maturin develop [OPTIONS] [--] [ARGS]...
+Usage: maturin develop [OPTIONS] [ARGS]...

-ARGS:
-    <ARGS>...
+Arguments:
+  [ARGS]...
           Rustc flags

-OPTIONS:
+Options:
   -b, --bindings <BINDINGS>
           Which kind of bindings to use.
 Possible values are pyo3, rust-cpython, cffi and bin

   -r, --release
           Pass --release to cargo

       --strip
           Strip the library for minimum file size

   -E, --extras <EXTRAS>
           Install extra requires aka. optional dependencies

           Use as `--extras=extra1,extra2`

   -q, --quiet
           Do not print cargo log messages

   -j, --jobs <N>
           Number of parallel jobs, defaults to # of CPUs

       --profile <PROFILE-NAME>
           Build artifacts with the specified Cargo profile

   -F, --features <FEATURES>
           Space or comma separated list of features to activate

       --all-features
           Activate all available features

       --no-default-features
           Do not activate the `default` feature

       --target <TRIPLE>
           Build for the target triple

           [env: CARGO_BUILD_TARGET=]

       --target-dir <DIRECTORY>
           Directory for all generated artifacts

   -m, --manifest-path <PATH>
           Path to Cargo.toml

       --ignore-rust-version
           Ignore `rust-version` specification in packages

-    -v, --verbose
+  -v, --verbose...
           Use verbose output (-vv very verbose/build.rs output)

       --color <WHEN>
           Coloring: auto, always, never

       --frozen
           Require Cargo.lock and cache are up to date

       --locked
           Require Cargo.lock is up to date

       --offline
           Run without accessing the network

       --config <KEY=VALUE>
           Override a configuration value (unstable)

   -Z <FLAG>
           Unstable (nightly-only) flags to Cargo, see 'cargo -Z help' for details

-        --timings[=<FMTS>...]
+      --timings=<FMTS>
           Timing output formats (unstable) (comma separated): html, json

       --future-incompat-report
           Outputs a future incompatibility report at the end of the build (unstable)

   -h, --help
-            Print help information
+          Print help information (use `-h` for a summary)
 ```

 ## PEP 660 Editable Installs